 Birth centers are a great option if you are looking for a controlled environment to give birth with midwives present but don’t want all of the interventions that a hospital setting can bring.
 Many birth centers have birthing rooms that may look similar to a room in your own house.
 Many mommas feel much more relaxed and comfortable in this type of setting.
 Birth centers do not offer epidurals or the ability to perform C-sections, so this is something to keep in mind when making your decision.

 When choosing a birth center, you will want to find out where the nearest hospital is and what their hospital transfer rate is.
 You can also ask if the midwives will be present for your little one’s birth if you had to be transferred to a hospital for any particular reason.
 You may also want to ask if they offer any pain relief options such as nitrous oxide if this is something you would ultimately want available to you during labor.

 Birth centers are an excellent middle-of-the-road option for moms who want a natural birth but still want a care team present and able to have the option to transfer to a hospital if absolutely necessary.

 Birthing Center Within a Hospital

-Another option that is becoming more popular are birthing centers within a hospital.
-Some hospital maternity suites are now offering a separate section for those who are looking for more of a natural birthing center experience.
+Another option that is becoming more popular is birthing centers within a hospital.
+Some hospital maternity suites now offer a separate section for those looking for more of a natural birthing center experience.
 These areas of the maternity suite may have birthing tubs and midwives as opposed to OBGYN’s.
-This is an excellent option for the mom-to-be who is aiming to have an unmedicated birth, but would rather give birth in a hospital setting.
+This is an excellent option for the mom-to-be who aims to have an unmedicated birth but would rather give birth in a hospital setting.